epsteinlib/epsteinlib/README.md

 Contact: buchheit@num.uni-sb.de

 EpsteinLib is a C library designed for the fast and efficient computation of the Epstein zeta function for arbitrary multidimensional lattices.
 In addition to the C library, we also offer a Python package, epsteinlib, which can be easily installed via pip.
+For more information on the properties of the Epstein zeta function and on the underlying algorithm, see our recent preprint https://arxiv.org/abs/2412.16317.

 Originally studied by Epstein [1,2], the Epstein zeta function forms the basis for computing general multidimensional lattice sums in classical and quantum physics applications [3].
 Together with its regularization, it serves as the central ingredient in the singular Euler-Maclaurin (SEM) expansion, which generalizes the 300-year-old Euler summation formula to lattice sums in higher dimensions with physically relevant power-law interactions [4-5].
-An efficiently computable representation of the Epstein zeta function is provided in [6,7].
+An efficiently computable representation of the Epstein zeta function is provided in [6,7,8].
+In [8], we discuss in detail the analytical properties of the Epstein zeta function and present an algorithm for its computation, complete with error bounds.

 For a $d$-dimensional lattice $\Lambda=A\mathbb Z^d$, with $A\in \mathbb R^{d\times d}$ regular, $\boldsymbol x,\boldsymbol y \in \mathbb R^d$, and $\nu \in \mathbb C$, the Epstein zeta function is defined by the Dirichlet series